An Increase in the Galactic Planet Host Fraction Fails to Reproduce the Galactic Height Trend in Planet Occurrence: Abstract

 \section{Abstract}

-While stellar metallicity has long been known to correlate with planetary properties, the galactic metallicity gradient alone does not account for the trend.
-It is therefore possible that there exists some time-dependent component to planet occurrence in the Milky Way over Gyr timescales, driven by something other than the metal enrichment of the ISM.
-In this paper, we investigate the observable effect of a time-dependent planet occurrence rate upon a \textit{Kepler}-like sample of stars.
-Using a novel planetary system population synthesis code, \texttt{psps}, we impose several prescriptions for time-variable planet occurrence upon our sample.
-For this study, we employ a simplistic step function fiducial model for Milky Way planet occurrence, where we vary the time of the step and the planet occurrence rate before and after.
-We then forward model the expected yield for a synthetic \textit{Kepler} mission as a function of galactic height, employing the mission's footprint and sensitivity to transits.
-Finally, we compare the modeled trends to the observed result from the mission itself.
-We find that, broadly speaking, models in which planet occurrence increased by a factor of several within the past few Gyr can reproduce the occurrence-galactic height trend as-observed; this timing is broadly consistent with the galactic kinematic heating timescale.
-We consider how varying the functional form of our planet occurrence prescription affects our conclusions.
-Finally, we consider the physical implications of a seemingly recent increase in planet occurrence on Gyr timescales, as part of a broader conversation about the galactic context for planet formation.
+While stellar metallicity has long been known to correlate with planetary properties, the galactic metallicity gradient alone does not account for the observed strong trend in planet occurrence with Galactic height.
+In this study, we investigate the observable effect of a time-dependent planet occurrence rate upon a sample of stars selected uniformly from the \textit{Kepler} and K2 surveys.
+Using a novel planetary system population synthesis code, \texttt{psps}, we impose several prescriptions for a time-variable planet host fraction, \f, in which a primordial \fone\ either instantaneously or gradually increased to a present-day \ftwo.
+We then simulate the expected small planet occurrence rate around FGK dwarfs as a function of galactic height.
+Finally, we compare the modeled trends to the observed result from the missions themselves.
+We find that using a joint \textit{Kepler}-K2 sample with isochrone ages, an increase in \f\ is insufficient to reproduce the strength of the observed trend between occurrence and Galactic height.
+We show that not all of this is due to insufficient age precision: using a synthetic stellar population from the TRILEGAL framework, we show that even with very precise ages, we can rule out models of gradually increasing \f.
+We also derive the \textit{Kepler} occurrence-height relation and find that an increase in \f\ is better able to match this trend.
+An analysis using more precise ages and incorporating an evolving compact multi fraction could furnish a realistic relation in planet occurrence with Galactic height that matches the observed \textit{Kepler}-K2 trend.